garronej/my_dummy_npm_and_deno_module/deno_dist/README.md

 }
 ```

-And a another file [`hash.deno.ts`](https://github.com/garronej/denoify/tree/master/src/lib/hash.deno.ts) exposing the same function but with a Deno implementation:
+We can create a `hash.deno.ts` file alongside `hash.ts` that exports the same API:

 ```typescript
 import { Sha256 } from "https://deno.land/std@0.65.0/hash/sha256.ts";